DSD-DBS/capella-dockerimages/README.md

 1. Download the pure::variants updateSite here: <https://www.pure-systems.com/pv-update/>
     Please select: "pure::variants Archived Update Site with all Extensions" for Linux.
 1. Place the zip-file into `pure-variants/updateSite`.
+1. If you don't have internet access in your build environment, please go to step 8.1 and continue here afterwards.
 1. Start the Docker build:

   ```zsh